 The primacy of attachment bonds for human survival cause us to contort our personalities to accommodate conditions involving abuse if doing so keeps us connected to people we need or love.
 This includes forgetting the abuse, which betrayal trauma theory refers to as betrayal blindness.
 It is adaptive to remain unaware of ongoing abuse if doing so allows for interacting with, if not trusting, an abuser who is also a caregiver or someone emotionally close.3 For some, betrayal blindness eclipses nearly all memories of abuse.
 Others remember some of what happened.
 Still others remember everything yet were unable to address feelings of betrayal or understand them until later in life.4

-Dissociation is also a likely response to sexual abuse when the abuser was someone close or depended on.5 As described by the model of structural dissociation, an Apparently Normal Part (ANP) of the personality (such as care taking others or working productively) can keep memories of abuse out of awareness, as well as be a mechanism for coping with ongoing abuse.
+Dissociation is also a likely response to sexual trauma when the abuser was someone close or depended on.5 As described by the model of structural dissociation, an Apparently Normal Part (ANP) of the personality (such as care taking others or working productively) can keep memories of the trauma out of awareness, as well as be a mechanism for coping with ongoing abuse.
 By performing a role rather than authentically expressing feelings, the relationship with an abusing caregiver is maintained.
 As survivor Lillian Green described:

 “we tried to minimize the abuse and earn the care taking we needed by complying with our parents’ demands, both spoken and nonverbal.
 To satisfy them, we assumed the characteristics which became our own roles.
 To avoid abuse and neglect, we suppressed or distinguished what didn’t fit these roles.”6

 Another consequence of high betrayal trauma is the increased likelihood of revictimization.
 Regardless of when the abuse occurred — childhood, adolescence, or adulthood — the likelihood of revictimization increases.
-Although those who experienced their first high betrayal trauma in childhood are over 5 times more likely to be revictimized in adulthood.
+However, those who experienced their first high betrayal trauma in childhood are over 5 times more likely to be revictimized in adulthood.

-When sexual abuse is perpetrated during childhood or adolescence by a caregiver or someone close, the interpersonal dynamics of betrayal interfere with learning adaptive social functioning and knowing who and how to trust.
+When sexual trauma is perpetrated during childhood or adolescence by a caregiver or someone close, the interpersonal dynamics of betrayal interfere with learning adaptive social functioning and knowing who and how to trust.
 One study showed “survivors of childhood sexual abuse had significantly more trouble detecting violations in social exchange rules than individuals who had not experienced childhood sexual abuse.”11 Many of us need to learn or be reminded what constitutes inappropriate behavior, including identifying when someone exhibits signs of unhealthy boundaries or acts harmfully.
 We may also need to learn how to communicate our needs as well as how to leave unhealthy relationships.12

 The issue isn’t that survivors of high betrayal traumas are too trusting.
 On the contrary, research suggests we actually tend to have relatively low levels of social trust.
 Rather, a history of betrayal blindness seems to interfere with identifying instances of betrayal for what they are, or leads to the increased likelihood that we will dismiss instances of betrayal as unavoidable aspects of relationships.13

-In response to high betrayal sexual abuse, especially when it occurred in childhood or adolescence, some skills training for relationship assertiveness may be beneficial.
+In response to high betrayal sexual trauma, especially when it occurred in childhood or adolescence, some skills training for relationship assertiveness may be beneficial.
 Furthermore, programs like Dialectical Behavior Therapy increase relationship awareness, which can help overcome the effects of betrayal blindness.

 Yet a deeper consequence of betrayal trauma isn’t addressed by improving relationship skills.
 Feeling betrayed often leads to the desire for revenge, which causes bitterness and breeds cynicism about relationships, if not life in general.
 The desire for revenge, including revenge fantasies, also keeps us tied to the abuser and feeling like a victim.